Onandjokwe State Hospital: History

 Onandjokwe hospital was the first medical centre in northern Namibia.
 It was officially opened in 1911.
 It is also the first building in this part of the country to have a corrugated iron roof.
 The hospital is located east of the Oniipa settlement in Ondonga Kingdom and is situated near a valley that was infested with black birds locally known as oondjohwi from which the hospital derives its name.
 Oral history claims that king Kambonde of Ondonga, who allocated the land to the missionaries to construct the hospital on, deliberately chose the site as it was a sacred for traditional healers.
 It was felt that it would be wise for all health practitioners to be in the same vicinity.

-In October 1908 the Finnish Evangelic Lutheran Mission sent Dr Selma Rainio with two female missionaries to Ondonga – Ovamboland in what was then South West Africa.
+In October 1908 the Finnish Evangelic Lutheran Mission sent Selma Rainio with two female missionaries to Ondonga – Ovamboland in what was then South West Africa.
 She arrived in Ovamboland in December 1908.
 Rainio was born on 21 March 1873 in Saarijärvi in Central Finland to Anton Lilius and Amanda Sofia Perden.
 She developed a strong religious belief at the age of 17 after her recovery from a serious typhoid fever.
 Her desire to become a doctor came about as a result of nursing her father who had suffered a stroke.
 Rainio registered at the University of Helsinki in 1896.
 When she graduated there was a search for missionary doctors to China and Africa.
 She chose the work of a missionary doctor in Africa.

 The Church was the centre of this hospital.
-Dr. Rainio believed in prayer and insisted that prayers be a necessary practice conducted at the hospital’s outpatient wards and especially at the theatre.
+Rainio believed in prayer and insisted that prayers be a necessary practice conducted at the hospital's outpatient wards and especially at the theatre.

 Rainio started treating patients at Oniipa Mission Station, without a hospital.
 Being the first doctor in the area, she is said to have treated up to 40 people daily without an assistant.
 The need for a hospital became apparent and a piece of land was allocated to the Missionary Society for the purpose of building a hospital.
-The need for a hospital became apparent as a result of inadequate medical supply during 1911 when large number of people where dying as a result of the famine and an epidemic that swept Ondonga from 1907-1909.
-Rainio, later affectionately known as "Kuku gwaNandjokwe" (meaning Onandjokwe’s grandmother) by the natives that needed a proper hospital to provide urgent treatment for the people, was appointed the District Surgeon and leader of the hospital.
+The need for a hospital became apparent as a result of inadequate medical supply during 1911 when large number of people where dying as a result of the famine and an epidemic that swept Ondonga from 1907 to 1909.
+Rainio, later affectionately known as "Kuku gwaNandjokwe" (meaning Onandjokwe's grandmother) by the natives that needed a proper hospital to provide urgent treatment for the people, was appointed the District Surgeon and leader of the hospital.

 The hospital consisted of a one block building and had an out-patient clinic, a pharmacy, an operating room, and rooms for staff.
 The hospital was also used as training hub for aspiring nurses.
 By 1938 the Onandjokwe hospital boasted with an operating room equipped with anaesthetic, air conditioning, electricity lighting, sterilisers and an operating table.
 Rainio died at Onandjokwe in January 1939 after 31 years of service, and is buried in the hospital cemetery Oniitewa with her patients and her co-workers.